ivoGanev/ivoganev.github.io/_posts/2021-03-17-know-your-datastructures.markdown

 ## Why data structures?

 Arrays, lists, hash tables and many more, are all data structures but why do we need them all?
-Can't we just use a list-like data structure for everything?
+Can't we just use some sort of general data structure and use it to store and manage every bit of information?
 There are two main reasons to use different data structures which are: <i>efficiency</i> and <i>communicating intention</i>.

 ##### Efficiency

-Computers have speed limits and, for example, searching for your friends name in array of 1 000 000 names in the worst case could take 1 000 000 searches depending on how the array was sorted.
+Computers have speed limits and, for example, searching for your friends name in array of one million names in the worst case could take million searches which takes precious time.

 ##### Communicating intention

+To communicate intention through code with other programmers is very important aspect when you write computer programs.

 Imagine you are making a 2D infinite runner game where you need to generate floor tiles.
 As the player runs, new tiles are being created at the front and removed from the back.
 You can use any data structure to store the current tiles but why not use a queue?
 That way you clearly communicate with other developers that blocks are only to be added to the front and removed from the back.

-##### Composability

-Yet another interesting feature of data structures is that they can be made from other data structures.

-### Arrays
+## Arrays

-Imagine an array as a bunch of ordered boxes.
+An array is just a bunch of ordered boxes in computers memory.

 {:refdef: style="text-align: center;"}
 ![arrays as boxes](/assets/data-structures/arrays-as-boxes.png)
 {: refdef}
 <br>

-The boxes are neatly arranged next to each other and each box can store a single item, which is usually called <i>element</i>.
+The boxes are neatly arranged next to each other and used to store a single item, which is usually called <b>element</b>.
 To access a stored element you need to provide a number called the array's <b>index</b>.
 The count of the boxes is called the array's <b>length</b>.

 {:refdef: style="text-align: center;"}
 ![arrays breakdown](/assets/data-structures/arrays-breakdown.png)